secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 # Secvisogram 2.0 - Architecture and REST interface

 ## 1 Introduction and Goals

-An application has to be created that allows the management of CSAF document.This application should have an interface according to the REST paradigm.
+An application has to be created that allows the management of CSAF document.
+This application should have an interface according to the REST paradigm.

 ### Requirements Overview